Search

 During the transition, chapter two of the (2004) constitution of the Islamic Republic of Afghanistan shall be effective except for the articles that contradict and are in conflict with the content of this charter.

-The cost of activities of the Council of Resistance shall be financed from the payments made by the Leadership Council members and contributions of its followers.
+1. The cost of activities of the SCNR shall be financed from the payments made by the Leadership Council members and contributions of its followers.

-This charter which has been prepared with an introduction, six chapters and seventy articles has become effective upon the approval by the Leadership Council on July 29, 2022.
+This charter which has been prepared with an introduction, six chapters and seventy nine articles has become effective upon the approval by the Leadership Council on July 29, 2022, and its amendments approved on May 23, 2024 in the meeting of High Council.

 Note:

-It is worth mentioning that “Hezb-e Dawat-e Islami Afghanistan defers the discussion and decision about the country’s political system structure to the future” and “Hezb-e Islami does not agree with the mention of word “noncentralized” in connection with the country’s future political system” and the National Congress Party emphasized that the political system favored in this charter should be “federal.”
+It is hereby noted that the Islamic Dawah Party of Afghanistan proposes deferring the discussion and decisions about the nature and structure of the country’s political system.
+Similarly, the Islamic Party does not agree with the mention of the word “noncentralized” in connection with the country’s future political system.
+And the National Congress Party emphasized that the political system favored in this charter should be “federal.”

 Leave a Reply